-\\\The administration has the right to update or change this policy at any time during the school year as necessary.
-(Dress Code: Updated and amended on June 8, 2021)
+\The administration has the right to update or change the policy at any time, with approval from the Governing Council, during the school year as necessary.

 V. STUDENT CONDUCT AND DISCIPLINE

 Albuquerque School of Excellence has as a goal to help every student fulfill his or her intellectual, social, physical, and emotional potential.
 Everything in and about the school has been designed to create an orderly and distraction-free environment in which all students can learn effectively and pleasantly.
 To foster this kind of learning environment, the Albuquerque School of Excellence administrators and teachers shall not allow the following types of behavior during school, on school property, or at or during any school-sponsored activity.
 The right to attend public school is not absolute.
 It is conditioned on each student's acceptance of the obligation to abide by the lawful rules of the school community.
 The school has disciplinary authority over a student: